f20/power-models/README.md

 the methods used by the regional electricity distribution companies in England, Scotland and Wales to set their use of system charges.

-* Data published by these companies to populate these models, in a YAML format designed for use with the Perl code above.
+* Data published by these companies to populate these models, in a structured plain text format (YAML) designed for use with the Perl code above.

 To see this code in action, go to http://dcmf.co.uk/models/.